Nishalpf3/sample_crud/README.md

 Employee Register System

-Table of Contents
-Introduction
+A web-based Employee Management system developed using Django, allowing users to perform CRUD (Create, Read, Update, Delete) operations for managing employee records.

 Features
+Add Employees: Create new employee records with their full name, employee code, mobile number, and position.
+Edit Employees: Update the details of existing employees.
+Delete Employees: Remove employee records from the system.
+View Employees: Display all employees in a list format with the option to edit or delete.
 Technologies Used
+Framework: Django 3.1.1
+Frontend: Bootstrap 4, HTML, CSS
+Database: SQLite (default)
+Programming Language: Python 3.10
+Template Tags: Django crispy forms
 Installation
-Usage
-Project Structure
-Screenshots
-Contributing
-Introduction
-The Employee Register System is a web-based application developed using Django that allows users to manage employee data.
-The system provides a user-friendly interface to add, update, view, and delete employee records, making it ideal for small to medium-sized companies.

-Features
-Add new employees with full name, employee code, mobile number, and position.
-Update existing employee details.
-View a list of all registered employees.
-Delete employees from the system.
-Simple, clean UI built with Bootstrap.
-Technologies Used
-Backend: Django
-Frontend: HTML, CSS (Bootstrap)
-Database: SQLite (default Django database)
-Other: Python 3.10
-Installation
-To run this project locally, follow these steps:
+Follow the steps below to set up the project locally:

 Clone the repository: